Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

 \subsection{Growth, division, development, evolution}

-As cells absorb nutrients and convert them to biomass, they increase in mass, volume, and surface area.
-This can drive changes in variables such as surface area to volume ratio, which influence how effectively cells can interact with their surroundings; a lower ratio can reduce the efficiency of surface-mediated cellular responses.
-To circumvent this challenge, rod-shaped bacteria maintain a relatively stable surface-to-volume ratio by elongating, with a fixed width (Fig. \ref{fig:divide_evolve}A,B).
-Growth also leads to compositional transformation within the cell—new proteins, lipids, metabolites, and other molecles are synthesized, diluting the concentrations of prior synthesized molecules, and altering the cell’s overall composition and functional capabilities \cite{taymaz2013changes,schmidt2016quantitative,mori2021coarse}.
+As cells absorb nutrients from their environment and convert them into biomass, they grow in mass, volume, and surface area.
+This alters their surface-to-volume ratio, a key variable affecting how efficiently they interact with their surroundings.
+Rod-shaped bacteria, for example, maintain a stable ratio by elongating while keeping a fixed width (Fig. \ref{fig:divide_evolve}a,b).
+Growth also drives compositional changes within the cell as new proteins, lipids, and metabolites are synthesized, diluting existing molecules and reshaping cellular composition and functionality \cite{taymaz2013changes,schmidt2016quantitative,mori2021coarse}.

-Following cellular growth, division often ensues, marking a topological transformation where one cell interface bifurcates into two.
-During division, both the membrane and cytoplasm undergo reorganization, each molecule either goes into one daughter or the other.
-This creates two unique compositions, two distinct daughter cells, each equipped with its own interface.
-These new interfaces enable the daughter cells to connect independently with their environments, yet they often remain coupled due to spatial proximity, influencing each other as integral components of a shared environment.
-Cell division sets the stage for the formation of larger, heterogeneous cellular assemblies, possessing diverse interfaces that interact with varying environmental pressures.
+Following growth, division marks a topological transformation where one cell bifurcates into two.
+During division, the membrane and cytoplasm reorganize, partitioning molecules into two unique daughter cells, each with its own interface for interacting with the environment.
+These interfaces often remain coupled due to spatial proximity, influencing each other and forming the foundation for heterogeneous cellular assemblies that interact with diverse environmental pressures.